 Credit Cards With Travel Insurance

-A few cards, such as the Chase Sapphire, offer trip cancellation and interruption insurance for severe weather.
+A few cards, such as the Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, and the Ink Business Preferred® Credit Card, offer trip cancellation and interruption insurance for severe weather.
 Chase offers up to $10,000 in reimbursement per trip for prepaid, nonrefundable travel expenses, including flights, tours, and hotels.
 If a flight is delayed more than 12 hours or requires an overnight stay at a hotel, it pays for meals and lodging of up to $500 per ticket.

 - No foreign transaction fees

-Another option with the same trip cancellation insurance benefits as the Sapphire Preferred® is the Ritz-Carlton Rewards card from Chase.
+Another option with the same trip cancellation insurance benefits as the Chase Sapphire Preferred® Card is the Ritz-Carlton Rewards card from Chase (not open to new applicants).
 This amount of insurance is unique, as most cards have a reimbursement limit of $1,500.
 Few offer $5,000 to $10,000.